KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image37.png"/>
 </p>

 4. Click on **Cut Line Plot** and select appropriate options.
-In this example, use the correct device file (.sdm), circuit file (.res), orientation of the cut line as vertical, variable to be plotted as Net Doping (Na-Nd) etc. Click on **New Plot**.
+In this example, use the correct device file (.sdm), result file (.res), orientation of the cut line as vertical, variable to be plotted as Net Doping (Na-Nd) etc. Click on **New Plot**.
 Shown below are the plots like new doping, energy band diagram etc.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image39.png"/>